Balanced and Aeppli Parameters for the Heterotic Moduli: The Setup for the Implicit Function Theorem

 \subsection{Bott-Chern case}

 The deformation ansatz reads by \eqref{eq:BCPath} and \eqref{eq:GaugePath},

 The parameters $\mathfrak{b}$ and $\alpha_1$ should represent cohomology classes.
+Recall that part of our hypotheses is that $\bar{\D}_{\alpha_1}$ is a smooth family of holomorphic structures on $E$ parametrized by $\alpha_1 \in H^{1}({\rm End} \, E)$ \cite{Huybrechts}.
 To set this up as a Banach space, we use the Hodge theorem to identify cohomology with the space of harmonic representatives.
 Let